mindis/snowplow.github.com/_posts/2014-01-27-snowplow-javascript-tracker-0.13.0-released-with-custom-contexts.md

 <h2><a name="contexts">1.
 New feature: custom contexts</a></h2>

-The most exciting new feature is the addition of custom contexts to all of our `track...()` events.
+The most exciting new feature is the addition of custom contexts to all of our `track...()` methods for event tracking.

-**Please note that this release only adds custom contexts to the JavaScript Tracker - adding custom contexts to our Enrichment process and Storage targets is on the roadmap - but rest assured we are working on it!**
+**Please note that this release only adds custom contexts to the JavaScript Tracker.
+Adding custom contexts to our Enrichment process and Storage targets is on the roadmap - but rest assured we are working on it!**

 <h3>1.1 What are custom contexts?</h3>

-Context is what describes the circumstances surrounding an individual event - for example, when the event happened, where it happened, how it happened.
-For the original blog post where we set out our thinking about event context, see [Towards universal event analytics - building an event grammar] [event-grammar-post].
+Context is what describes the circumstances surrounding an individual event - for example, when the event happened, where it happened, or how it happened.
+For the original blog post where we introduced our ideas around event context, see [Towards universal event analytics - building an event grammar] [event-grammar-post].

-The Snowplow JavaScript Tracker already captures lots of standard web context by default: event time, user timezone, browser features etc. This new feature allows you to define your own custom contexts: ones which make sense to your specific business.
+Our JavaScript Tracker already captures lots of standard web context by default: event time, user timezone, monitor color depth, browser features etc. This new feature will allow you to define and track your own custom contexts - ones which make sense to _your_ business.

 Think "custom variables" but much more powerful and flexible!